 Human Subjects Research Review Committee (HSRR-C)

-Bryn Athyn College provides an institutional review process through both its in-house Human Subjects Research Review Committee (HSRR-C) and through external review by the Holy Redeemer Health System’s Institutional Review Board (HRHS IRB).
-The in-house committee reviews proposals and refers these proposals to the HRHS IRB as appropriate.
+Bryn Athyn College provides an institutional review process through both its in-house Human Subjects Research Review Committee (HSRR-C) and through external review.
+The in-house committee reviews proposals and recommends researchers engage with an external IRB.

 This process reviews, evaluates, and sanctions proposals for human subjects research that are submitted from both faculty and students.
 Not only is approval by an IRB increasingly becoming a requirement for publication in peer-reviewed journals, but institutions engaging in human subjects research are expected to follow federal, state and disciplinary standards according to expectations of ethical treatment of research participants.